Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: Numerical Evaluation

 We examine the multiscale for moving least squares approximation (MLS).
-Our MLS implementation is based on inverting the system of equations, and we limit the MLS to polynomials up to degree~$1$.
+Our MLS implementation is based on inverting the system of equations, and we compare the behavior of MLS with polynomial degrees of 1, 2, and 3.
 We select a Gaussian for the radial kernel function~$K(r)=e^{-2 (r/\delta)^2}$, where~$\delta$ represents three times the mesh norm of the dataset.